 Once you’ve got them, your genes generally aren’t changing much, although spending too much time in the Chernobyl exclusion zone can certainly throw a monkey wrench in things.

 Our DNA is wrapped up nice and cozy in proteins called histones.
-When a section of DNA is needed to do its thing, the histones in that section open up so the code can be read, kind of like a barcode, to make corresponding RNA.
+When a section of DNA is needed to do its thing, the histones in that section open up so the code can be read, kind of like a barcode, to make the corresponding RNA.
+This RNA is then used to make proteins.
 Epigenetics refers to the way that genes are accessed and used, or not accessed/used, to make the proteins that they code for.

 Sometimes a single genetic mutation will automatically produce either a disorder or a very high risk for a disorder.
 Examples of single mutations that can significantly elevate risk are particular variants of the BRCA-1 and BRCA-2 genes, which significantly increase the risk of breast cancer.
 Huntingdon’s disease involves a mutation in a single gene that is inherited from one parent (referred to as autosomal dominant), while cystic fibrosis involves one gene but there have to be copies from both parents for the condition to occur (autosomal recessive).